 Form 990 Preparation Services

 I can prepare your organization's Form 990, 990 EZ, or 990-T, including any returns that may be delinquent.
-Delinquent returns should

-always be filed before the IRS discovers the delinquency and sends a notice.
-Doing so makes a stronger argument for the abatement of any
+notice.
+Doing so makes a stronger argument for the abatement of any penalties that may be

 Extensions of Time to File